 Unimaginably tough warrior Micky Ward was in Newcastle, in the north of England yesterday, for a meet and greet with the fans.
 An afternoon show, Ward, immortalized by his three epic fights with Arturo Gatti and the excellent film ‘The Fighter,’ spoke with fans, posed for photos, signed memorabilia and answered questions.

-A huge hit with the knowledgeable crowd of around 150 people, Ward, now aged 54 and content in retirement, had we fans both laughing and enthralled all afternoon.
+A huge hit with the knowledgeable crowd of around 150 people, Ward, now aged 54 and content in retirement, had fans both laughing and enthralled all afternoon.

 Ward on his failed IBF title challenge of Vince Phillips in August, 1997: